Edmonton Transit Service: Trolley bus system

-Trolley bus service in Edmonton started on 24 September 1939, operating on route 5 from 101 St/Jasper Ave to 95 St/111 Ave.
-By the end of October of that year, service had started on another route running to 99 St/Whyte Ave via the Low Level Bridge.
+Trolley bus service in Edmonton started on 24 September 1939, operating on route 5 from 101 Street/Jasper Avenue to 95 Street/111 Avenue.
+By the end of October of that year, service had started on another route running to 99 Street/Whyte Avenue via the Low Level Bridge.
 In Edmonton, trolley buses were often referred to simply as "trolleys".

 The trolley bus system used a mixture of Ohio Brass and K&M Elastic (Swiss) suspension for holding up the overhead wires.

-The 47 vehicles remaining in use in 2008 were from an order of 100 manufactured in 1981-2 by Brown Boveri & Company (BBC), using bodies and chassis supplied to BBC by GM.
+The 47 vehicles remaining in use in 2008 were from an order of 100 manufactured in 1981–82 by Brown Boveri & Company (BBC), using bodies and chassis supplied to BBC by GM.

 On 18 June 2008, city council voted 7 to 6 in favour of phasing out the trolley system between 2009 and 2010.
 However, city council decided in April 2009 that trolley bus service would be discontinued earlier than had been planned, in order to reduce the city's expected $35 million deficit that year.
 The last day of regular service was 2 May 2009.

-In 2008, the city leased a low-floor model of trolley from Coast Mountain Bus Company, Vancouver's bus operating company, for testing of possible benefits of low-floor trolleys over hybrid diesel buses.
+In 2007, the city leased a low-floor model of trolley, for 11 months, from Coast Mountain Bus Company, Vancouver's bus operating company, for testing of possible benefits of low-floor trolleys over hybrid diesel buses.
 During its time in Edmonton the bus was numbered 6000, but was returned to its original #2242 when returned to Vancouver.

 Service

-ETS provides bus and light-rail transit services within the City of Edmonton limits, in addition to Fort Saskatchewan, Spruce Grove, and Beaumont.
-It also provides connections to St. Albert Transit (StAT), Fort Sask Transit, and Strathcona County Transit.
-ETS provides service to the Edmonton International Airport, while Leduc Transit provides bus service to Leduc.
+ETS provides bus and light-rail transit services within the City of Edmonton limits, in addition to Spruce Grove and Beaumont.
+It also provides connections to Leduc Transit, St. Albert Transit (StAT), and Strathcona County Transit.
+ETS provides service to the Edmonton International Airport.

 ETS uses the timed-transfer system, where suburban feeder routes run to a transit centre, and passengers can then transfer to a base route/LRT to the city centre or the university.
 Some feeder routes provide direct express service to and from the city centre.